Esri/geodev-hackerlabs/develop/wab_custom_theme.md

 	     "version": "1.2"
 	```

 5. Click Widgets\HeaderController\Widget.js to add some space for the geocoder in the header controller.
-Find the _calcContainerAndEmptyWidth method and add a containerWidth.
+Find the _calcContainerAndEmptyWidth method and add a containerWidth -=280.

 	```javascript
 	containerWidth -= 280//280 width of the geocoder plus margin